Barbecue Joints in and Around Austin

 All of these barbecue joints are serving up some outstanding brisket and ribs that are always absolutely delicious.
 The moist brisket at each place has a full, rich flavor unlike what the vast majority of barbecue joints have offered up until relatively recently.
 Another common characteristic about these places is the brisket is always very tender and never dry.
 If you still think Lockhart is the standard bearer when it comes to producing the best barbecue in Texas you need to try the four Austin joints in this category.
 They will redefine what you should come to expect from truly extraordinary barbecue.

 Franklin, Austin: They serve up absolutely luscious moist brisket and ribs in this brick and mortar structure – the meat has just the right amount of post oak smoke flavor and both are cooked to perfection.
 The bark on the brisket is sweeter than at some of the other places, but certainly not too sweet.
 In fact, it is just right.
 The ribs are a work of art with a lip smacking combination of taste and texture.
 Together, this brisket and rib combo is stunning and it arguably is the best in the Hill Country, depending on personal taste.
 However, many people think it is not worth the 3-5 hour wait in line given what the other folks in the region have to offer with much less of a wait, if any.
 In any event, you should go here at least once or you won’t be able to say with certainty who you believe has the best brisket/ribs combo.
 Some folks make a big stink over the fact that Franklin does not make its own sausage.
-Anyone heard complaining about that should be barred from serious discussions regarding where the best barbecue can be found.
-Nobody but nobody would pick the place that has the best sausage in town over the place that has the best brisket, unless of course you live in Elgin. https://franklinbarbecue.com/
+On top of everything else, they now make their own sausage. https://franklinbarbecue.com/

 Freedmen’s, Austin: This restaurant is a great place to go because there is hardly ever a long wait, the brisket is absolutely outstanding and the pork ribs are pretty stinking good as well.
 The brisket is tender and has more of a smoke infused flavor than most other places.
 The ribs also are tender, they are very flavorful and they have an enticing bark.
 The brisket is very tender and the perfect amount of fat has been rendered from it.
 On a particularly good cut you can separate the velvety meat by simply running the fork over the brisket.
 For whatever reason this place does not get as much publicity as some of the others in this group, which is surprising given how consistently divine the food is here.
 Don’t expect to see regular pickles on your plate, they will bring you something pickled but it won’t necessarily be the dill slices you are used to unless you ask for some.
 To make things even better, the slaw is pretty darn good as well and they serve homemade bread to dip in their sauce.
 The only knock on this place is it can get hot during the summer because there is no A/C, and there is a noticeable lack of parking during peak hours.
 However, you should not let those minor shortcomings keep you from coming here to enjoy some truly marvelous barbecue.
 They changed pit masters in August so we will have to see whether they will be able to keep up the high quality they have come to be known for. http://www.freedmensbar.com/